Bring design leadership to your event

 A simple process

-1. Reach out Tell me about your event and audience.
+1. Reach out.
+Tell me about your event and audience.
 We find out if the content is the right fit.

-2. We design the talk together Based on your audience and goals, we agree on the focus, the depth, and the format.
+2. We design the talk together.
+Based on your audience and goals, we agree on the focus, the depth, and the format.

-3. I show up prepared Minimalist slides built specifically for your event.
+3. I show up prepared.
+Minimalist slides built specifically for your event.
 Content that fits the room.

 Who I speak to

-Based in Tallinn, Estonia, I am available for conferences, company events, and university lectures across the Baltics.
+Based in Tallinn, Estonia, I am available for conferences, company events, and university lectures throughout the Baltics.
 For design meetups and community events, I make time – giving back is part of why I do this.